 Construction activities at the proposed project site could include other emissions, including objectionable odors, from tailpipe diesel emission and from new asphalt.
 Other emissions, including odors, would be temporary and limited to the area adjacent to the construction operations.
 The proposed project is located along the existing Placerville Drive arterial roadway corridor and is surrounded by commercial land uses.
-The nearest residential land use to the proposed project site is a single-family home located 300 feet north of the proposed project construction would be temporary and intermittent in nature, and would dissipate rapidly from the source with an increase in distance.
+The nearest residential land use to the proposed project site is a single-family home located 300 feet north of the proposed project area.
+Other emissions, including objectionable odors, generated by proposed project construction would be temporary and intermittent in nature, and would dissipate rapidly from the source with an increase in distance.
 As a result, other emissions, including objectionable odors, generated during proposed construction activities would be less than significant and no mitigation measures would be required.